A West Texas family farm grows the most expensive spice in the world

 Karl McDonald came across the idea to grow saffron during the COVID-19 pandemic.
 McDonald and his family quickly found that the West Texas climate was a perfect fit for the Crocus flower and ordered 20,000 Crocus Sativus bulbs from the Netherlands.

-“He ordered 20,000 bulbs and we had no idea what saffron was but he ordered the bulbs and then that Labor Day after COVID we started planting it and it’s just grown from there,” said Brazos Beck, a family member a part of Meraki Meadows.
+“He ordered 20,000 bulbs and we had no idea what saffron was but he ordered the bulbs and then that Labor Day after COVID we started planting it, and it has just grown from there,” said Brazos Beck, a family member and a part of Meraki Meadows.

-“It’s definitely hard and it takes lots of time.
+“It’s definitely hard, and it takes lots of time.
 Just for a month, it’s a lot of work.
-After it grows you get to pick and this starts the hands-on experience, the picking and the processing and that’s the most time consuming part,” said Kaden McDonald, a family member a part of Meraki Meadows.
+After it grows you get to pick and this starts the hands-on experience, the picking and the processing.
+That’s the most time-consuming part,” said Kaden McDonald, a family member and a part of Meraki Meadows.

 The family was able to reduce the planting time from 3 weeks to 42 hours by engineering a mechanism on the back of a tractor that allows them to plant several bulbs as it goes.

-“There’s so many flowers, I mean, we have to pick just about every day so that they don’t get wilted and get bad and then once we pick them, we take them in here and get to separate them out piece by piece, like you tear the red part off and that’s the part that it’s actually used for,” said Beck.
+“There’s so many flowers, I mean, we have to pick just about every day so that they don’t get wilted and get bad.
+Then once we pick them, we take them in here and get to separate them out piece by piece — like you tear the red part off and that’s the part that it’s actually used for,” said Beck.

-Meraki Meadows is the only commercial saffron farm in Texas, hoping their family business can supply the luxurious spice across the country.
+Meraki Meadows is the only commercial saffron farm in Texas.
+The family business hopes it can supply the luxurious spice across the country.

-“That’s one of my favorite things about saffron is it just makes us all come together and spend a lot of time with each other, share a lot of stories, but I mean the goal is to just survive this year and plant more and go to the next,” said Andrea McDonald, a family member a part of Meraki Meadows.
+“That’s one of my favorite things about saffron.
+It just makes us all come together and spend a lot of time with each other, share a lot of stories, but I mean, the goal is to just survive this year and plant more and go to the next,” said Andrea McDonald, a family member a part of Meraki Meadows.

 You can visit Meraki Meadows’ website here for more information.